Educ00/mdisc-2425/docs/system-documentation/sprint 1/US05/01.requirements-engineering/US005-requirements.md

 **Input Data:**

-* Typed data:
+Typed data:
- * location on the map
+ * Location on the map

-* Selected data:
+Selected data:
- * station type (Depot, Station, Terminal)
+ * Station type (Depot, Station, Terminal)
- * center definition for the station (NE, SE, NW, SW) if the station type is "Station"
+ * Center definition for the station (NE, SE, NW, SW) if the station type is "Station"

 **Output Data:**